June 2009, My family and I are moving again. Here I am, 3 years old sitting in the middle of boxes and suitcases.

 The Beatles, Stevie Wonder, Pink Floyd…he would spend entire afternoons on YouTube giving me entire backstories before pressing play.

-So by the time I was eight, I had the music taste and knowledge of a sixty-year-old.
 But one thing that my dad taught me was to know who, what, when and where the music I was listening to was coming from.
 So one of my favourite things to do at 7 years old was to read album credits.
 A very classic activity for a 7-year-old.

 And funny enough, Michael wasn’t an artist my dad listened to.
 So for the first time ever, I had to do my own digging.
 That’s when my very obsessive phase started (and never really ended).
 And my mom kept his death a secret from me.
 She dropped the bomb when I was 8.
-And I genuinely spent my afternoon crying.
+And I spent my entire afternoon crying.

 However, I hadn’t realised his impact on me until way later, at 15 when I started being a creative myself.